brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Eventlogs-Tools/README.md

 12. **NEXT COMING SOON**: Stay tuned for the next series of EventID analyses, offering more innovative and efficient tools to enhance system administration and event log management.

 ## Additional Assistance
-For further help or to find more detailed information on prerequisites and environment configuration, please refer to the README-main.md file.
+All script codes can be edited and customized to fit your preferences and requirements.
+For additional help or detailed information regarding prerequisites and environment setup, please consult the README.md file into main root folder.